Beauty Trailblazer Marianna Glucina from About Face skin clinics

 What is your advice for women wanting to embark on a new business venture?

 Be prepared to work hard.
 You will never work harder when you work for yourself.
-It’s very difficult to switch off.
-The business is always on your mind, and even if you manage to turn off the technology, it’s hard to switch off your thoughts.
-You need to have an abundance of people skills or surround yourself with those that do because managing people is a pivotal part of any businesses growth and success.
+It isn’t easy to switch off.
+The business is always on your mind; it's hard to switch off your thoughts even if you manage to turn off the technology.
+You need to have many people skills or surround yourself with those who do because managing people is a pivotal part of any business’s growth and success.
 So, if you don’t enjoy working with people, don’t do it.
+Being a great technician is not enough.
+You also need resilience when things don’t go as planned so you can hang in there and work your way out of it - and not give up.

 What would you tell your 20-year-old self?